 A sore throat caused by a cold can be plenty painful, but it usually goes away after a couple of days.
-Strep throat tends to be more severe and persistent -- the pain may be so bad, it's hard to swallow.
-In some cases, strep may cause nausea, a lack of appetite, or pain in the head and abdomen.
+Strep throat tends to hurt worse and last longer.
+The pain may be so bad that it's hard to swallow.
+In some cases, strep may cause nausea, a lack of appetite, or pain in your head and belly.

 Is There a Rash?

-A less common sign of strep infection is a rash that appears on the neck and chest, eventually spreading to the rest of the body.
-When this rough, sandpaper-like rash develops, the infection is known as scarlet fever.
-Although the full body rash may be alarming, it will start to fade after a few days.
-Antibiotic treatment can help protect against complications of strep infection.
+One less common sign of strep is a rough, sandpaper-like rash.
+It starts on your neck and chest, then spreads to the rest of your body.
+When this happens, the infection is known as scarlet fever.
+It looks scary, but it will start to fade after a few days.
+Antibiotics can help.

 Colds and Antibiotics: Just Say No